shilad/wikibrain/tutorial/installation.md

 | Largest 25 langs | 25M     | 1.6B    | 8GB   | 500GB | 3000 min |

 <br/>
-The runtimes above used a fairly powerful desktop circa 2014 (e.g. Intel i7, 8 cores).
+The runtimes above are on a 2012 Macbook Pro.
 They only include importing the **core** data import (pages, links, categories, etc) and do not include the time to download the data files.

 Other modules take additional time and resources: